-He looked around at the alarmed attorney, the head-shaking priest, the wide-eyed younger priest, the two pale nuns, then quickly back at the half-pen door, wondering just exactly what sort of disability this child had been born with, half expecting a startlingly tall and twisted figure to from a laboratory where the scientists are doing some really interesting genetic research.
+He looked around at the alarmed attorney, the head-shaking priest, the wideeyed younger priest, the two pale nuns, then quickly back at the half-open door, wondering just exactly what sort of disability this child had been born with, half expecting a startlingly tall and twisted figure to appear with a surprising resemblance to Charles Laughton in The Hunchback of Notre Dame and a grin full of fangs, whereupon Sister Immaculata would turn to him and say, You see, Mr. Harrison, Regina came under the care of the good sisters at Saint Thomas's not from ordinary parents but from a laboratory where the scientists are doing some really interesting genetic research....

 A shadow tilted across the threshold.